onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

     :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: el alto

-    The VNF or PNF **MUST** support the provisioning of security and authentication parameters (HTTP username and password) in order to be able to authenticate with DCAE (in ONAP).
+    If the VNF or PNF is using Basic Authentication, then the VNF or PNF **MUST** support the provisioning of security and authentication parameters (HTTP username and password) in order to be able to authenticate with DCAE VES Event Listener.

-    Note: In R3, a username and password are used with the DCAE VES Event Listener which are used for HTTP Basic Authentication.

     Note: The configuration management and provisioning software are specific to a vendor architecture.

 .. req::
     :id: R-894004
     :target: VNF or PNF
     :keyword: MUST
     :introduced: casablanca
-    :updated: dublin
+    :updated: el alto

-    When the VNF or PNF sets up a HTTP or HTTPS connection to the collector, it **MUST** provide a username and password to the DCAE VES Collector for HTTP Basic Authentication.
+    If the VNF or PNF is using Basic Authentication, then when the VNF or PNF sets up a HTTPS connection to the DCAE VES Event Listener, the VNF or PNF **MUST** provide a username and password to the DCAE VES Event Listener in the Authorization header and the VNF or PNF MUST support one-way TLS authentication.

-    Note: HTTP Basic Authentication has 4 steps: Request, Authenticate, Authorization with Username/Password Credentials, and Authentication Status as per RFC7617 and RFC 2617.
+    Note: In one-way TLS authentication, the client (VNF or PNF) must authentication the server (DCAE) certificate.

 Bulk Performance Measurement
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~